 As discussed previously, the team modeled the standards’ impact on lighting products together in a single model.
 Throughout this report, we report results from lighting separately from the other residential and commercial sector results for a few reasons.
 Both BPA and the Northwest Energy Efficiency Alliance (NEEA) track the lighting market and both have reported non-programmatic savings, which include standards-driven savings, in separate reports.
-The lighting model’s estimated savings, BPA’s share of which totaled 33.6 aMW across all sectors in the Sixth Power Plan period, are not meant to be additive to the totals reported separately by BPA and NEEA, though the total illustrates the substantial impact of standards on the market.
+The lighting model’s estimated savings, BPA’s share of which totaled 33.9aMW across all sectors in the Sixth Power Plan period, are not meant to be additive to the totals reported separately by BPA and NEEA, though the total illustrates the substantial impact of standards on the market.

 The striking outcome of the lighting analysis was not just the magnitude of the savings from standards, but the overall long-term savings driven by the modeled penetration of LEDs.
 The lighting model has an econometric diffusion component that “competes” technologies against one another based on their relative first costs and lifetime operating costs.
 The primary unit of analysis is “lumen-hours,” the service performed by lamps.
 That is, lighting technologies provide light, measured in lumens, over some period, measured in hours.
 Lumen-hour demand is created when lamps burnout, are retrofitted, or new space is constructed.
 By tracking these events across all major technology categories and sub-types, and assuming lighting density (lumens per square foot) remains constant over time, the model computes the lumen-hour demand that must be serviced each year.
 It then allocates market share to the various technologies based on the application, applicable standards, and economics of each technology relative to those it competes with in typical applications (e.g., medium screw base or linear fluorescent applications).
 Because of the projected decline in LED prices and increase in their efficacy, LED shipments increase dramatically over time as they become relatively more economically compelling and more diffused.
 Figure ES-1 illustrates the penetration of LEDs over time.
 The model does not account for any incentives paid by utilities or other energy efficiency organizations.